abhijithpyd/malayalamnewschannels/README.md

-Welcome to the Malayalam News Live Streams repository!
-This GitHub Pages project provides a platform where you can watch live streams of all major Malayalam news channels simultaneously.
-Stay updated with the latest news and events from Kerala and around the world, all in one place.
+Malayalam News Live Streams — a project letting you watch all major Malayalam news channels live, side by side.
+Stay updated on Kerala and global events in one place.